amitkvaio/micro-services-ws-1/11-Register-Currency-conversion-service-with-eureka-naming-server/HELP.md

 #How to run the this application
----
 >
-First run 09-Eureka-naming-server-setup application
+First run 09-Eureka-naming-server-setup application\
->
-Second run 10-Register-Currency-conversion-service-with-eureka-naming-server application
+Second run 10-Register-Currency-conversion-service-with-eureka-naming-server application\
->
-Run more then one instance of 10-Register-Currency-conversion-service-with-eureka-naming-server By changing the port
+Run more then one instance of\ 10-Register-Currency-conversion-service-with-eureka-naming-server By changing the port\
->
-Third run 11-Register-Currency-conversion-service-with-eureka-naming-server application
+Third run 11-Register-Currency-conversion-service-with-eureka-naming-server application\
->
-Check on Eureka browser weather 10-Register-Currency-conversion-service-with-eureka-naming-server
+Check on Eureka browser weather\
+   10-Register-Currency-conversion-service-with-eureka-naming-server\
 	11-Register-Currency-exchange-service-with-Eureka-naming-server, services has registered or not.
----